tommycrest/webeasysimpleserver/README.md

 - Activate the server with command: "> node server.js" a http server will be up on http://localhost:9000
 - Access your application at: http://localhost:9000/[application-folder]/index.html

+# Open issue
+- Error on loading css and js from WebEasy

+# Future work
+- From index.html will be available a form for loading directly (in localhost) the application to test

 # Feedback
-Every feedback for improvement are appreciateq
+Every feedback for improvement are appreciate

 # Donate
 If you like this, donate on Paypal on PayPal.Me: